peterchinman/personal-website/public/assets/articles/random-word-generator.md

 # How Random

-I wasn’t sure about this, but had I suspected that the available Random Word Generators online were using a fairly limited dictionary.
+I wasn't sure about this, but had I suspected that the available Random Word Generators online were using a fairly limited dictionary.
 They rarely generated words I was unfamiliar with.
 Whereas, using the Wordset dictionary, but Random Word Generator seemed particularly, *random*.

 To compare I sampled 40 random words each of the following dictionaries and record the words I didn't recognize: